D4-project/d4-website/_posts/2019-06-18-sharing-between-D4-sensors.md

 ## d4-client

-The data is now ready to ship towards the public server!
+The data is now ready to ship towards the public server.
 We can now use our favorite client for D4 transmission.
 For instance:

 ```shell